-Robert J. Folkes has served as our Chief Financial Officer since joining our company in 2004 and added Chief Operating Officer responsibilities in February 2015.
-Prior to joining our company, Mr. Folkes was the Chief Financial Officer for Advanced Respiratory, a medical device company, from 1997 until its sale in 2003.
+Robert J. Folkes has served as our Chief Operating Officer since February 2015.
+He served as our Chief Financial Officer from 2005 until April 2016.
+Prior to joining our company in 2004, Mr. Folkes was the Chief Financial Officer for Advanced Respiratory, a medical device company, from 1997 until its sale in 2003.
 Prior to joining Advanced Respiratory, Mr. Folkes was an Audit Senior Manager for Ernst & Young LLP.